fongandrew/bueller-wheel/tests/README.md

 1. Each test case is a directory under `specs/` containing:
    - `issues/` - A complete issues directory with pre-made markdown files
-   - `run.ts` - A TypeScript script that runs Bueller and verifies the outcome
+   - `run.ts` - A TypeScript script that runs Bueller Wheel and verifies the outcome

 2. The test runner (`tests/test-runner.ts`):
    - Builds the bueller script (`pnpm run build`)